 To cure meat, many companies add a known carcinogen called nitrate.
 Cured meats should only be eaten in very small quantities, and seniors who are at a high risk of developing pancreatic or colon cancer should try to stop eating cured foods completely.

 Vitamin D is a powerful antioxidant that attacks and destroys cancerous cells.
 The human body naturally produces vitamin D under the sun, which is why seniors should try to get outside for at least 15 or 20 minutes a day.
 If your loved one prefers being at home, you can prepare vitamin-D rich foods such as liver, egg yolks, and fish for him or her.

 Caring for a loved one with cancer requires a holistic approach to health, which includes diet, exercise, and social stimulation.
 At Home Care Assistance, our professional caregivers can prepare healthy meals and provide a range of physical and social stimulation activities for seniors with cancer or a variety of other health conditions.
-For high-quality live-in, respite, Alzheimer’s, and dementia care in North Coast, NSW, you can call us at 1300 LIVE-IN or (02) 6646 3527.
+For high-quality live-in, respite, Alzheimer’s, and dementia care in North Coast, NSW, you can call us at (02) 6646 3527.